Chlorophyll f

-Chlorophyll f (Chl f) is a type form of chlorophyll that absorbs further in the red (infrared light) than other chlorophylls.
+Chlorophyll f (Chl f) is a form of chlorophyll that absorbs further into the red (near-infrared light) spectrum than other chlorophylls.
 In 2010, it was reported by Min Chen to be present in stromatolites from Western Australia's Shark Bay.
+It has been found in cyanobacteria inside deep caves which appear perfectly dark in the visible light spectrum, but are lit up in near-infrared light which reflects more effectively from the rocks, allowing the cyanobacteria to photosynthesize using light with a wavelength as long as 780nm.

-The function of Chl f in photosynthetic reactions is uncertain and the ecological distribution of Chl f remains unknown.
+The function of Chl f in photosynthetic reactions in plants and the wider ecological distribution of Chl f remains little studied.
 Chl f has been shown to support some of the roles in photosynthetic reactions, in both the energy transfer and in the charge separation processes.

 Chl f is produced from chlorophyllide f by chlorophyll synthase.
 Chlorophyllide f is made from chlorophyllide a by an enzyme known as PsbA4 or ChlF.